How Executives Use the Decision Matrix to Influence Decisions

 The Decision Matrix isn't just about picking the "right" option — it's about showing your reasoning in a way that wins alignment.
 At the executive level, influence matters as much as the math.

-How many times have you been sure of the best path forward, but ran into resistance from peers, your board, or your team?
 A Decision Matrix makes the trade-offs visible.
-It shifts the conversation from opinion vs. opinion to evidence on the table — and that inspires confidence.
+It shifts the conversation from opinion versus opinion to evidence on the table — and that builds confidence.

 Use Decision Matrices Proactively

-The real advantage comes when you build the matrix with others, not just for them.
 Bring your team or stakeholders into defining the criteria and weights up front.
-Suddenly, people aren’t just evaluating your recommendation — they’ve already co-authored it.
+Suddenly, people aren't just evaluating your recommendation — they've already co-authored it.

 This proactive approach:

-Aligns perspectives by reducing hidden disagreements.
+Aligns perspectives by surfacing hidden disagreements before they stall progress

-Saves time by speeding up decisions without sacrificing quality.
+Saves time by speeding up decisions without sacrificing quality

 When you lead the process this way, you're not only solving a decision — you're modeling strategic leadership.